San Francisco Zoo brings red-legged frogs back to Yosemite

 SAN FRANCISCO (AP) — A healthy population of red-legged frogs is hopping in Yosemite National Park, helped by a reintroduction program with the San Francisco Zoo.

-The San Francisco Examiner reports that the zoo on Monday released the last of more than 1,000 red-legged frogs into the park as part of a four-year effort to reintroduce the once-threatened species.
+The zoo on Monday released the last of more than 1,000 red-legged frogs into the park as part of a four-year effort to reintroduce the once-threatened species, the San Francisco Examiner reported .

-The red-legged frog population began declining 50 years ago after the introduction of non-native bullfrogs, exacerbated by increasing water drainage and raccoons.
+At 2 to 5 inches long (5 to 13 centimeters), red-legged frogs are the largest native frogs in the West and once were found throughout California.
+The frog’s population began declining 50 years ago after the introduction of predatory, non-native bullfrogs, exacerbated by increasing water drainage and raccoons.

-The zoo has been raising the red-legged frogs and releasing them into the park over the past two years.
+In partnership with the Yosemite Conservancy, the zoo has been breeding and raising tadpoles and adult red-legged frogs since 2015 and releasing them into the park over the past two years.

+Yosemite biologists have conducted skin swabs and surveys to monitor the health of the population.
+Zoo staff placed transmitters on 45 of the frogs released in order to track them and better understand their behaviors.

 Zoo data shows the frogs in the wild have survived and reproduced.

+“The challenge is to see if they will still do well in the next five years,” said Jessie Bushell, the zoo’s director of conservation.

 Ecologists this spring found clusters of eggs in meadows and ponds, proof of the first breeding in the park by the frogs.